Feature Selection Methods for Uplift Modeling and Heterogeneous Treatment Effect: Empirical Evaluation

+A preferred feature selection method is expected to provide important features that lead to accurate ITE estimation by the downstream uplift model based on the features selected.
+Table \ref{table:syn_data_rmse_kl} and Table \ref{table:syn_data_rmse_twomodel} summarize the RMSE (Root Mean Square Error) of ITE estimation and its standard deviation over synthetic data trials using feature selection methods by uplift random forest (KL criterion) and \textit{TwoModel} respectively.
+As a benchmark, if all $36$ features are used in an uplift model, then the RMSE by uplift random forest is $0.181$ (with standard deviation $0.004$), and the RMSE by \textit{TwoModel} is $0.186$ (with standard deviation $0.003$).

+The results show that 1) the ordinary feature selection methods (ordinary F Score and ordinary Mutual Information) have poor performance and are not suitable for selecting top features for uplift modeling; 2) the bin-based divergence filter methods (KL filter, ED filter, Chi filter, NIV filter) have consistent top performance in all scenarios, followed by KL embedded, and F2, F3, LR2, LR3 filters; 3) adding higher-order terms in F filter and LR filter ($R>1$) improved the performance; 4) the outcome embedded method and the \textit{TwoModel} embedded method have essentially similar logic as ordinary feature selection methods, thus failing in the tasks.
+The relative performance of feature selection methods is consistent for different uplift models.

-To better understand what explains the increase in uplift model accuracy, we report the proportion of uplift features selected in top $6$ positions in Table ~\ref{table:syn_data_feature_recall}.
+To better understand what features are selected by each method, we report the proportion of uplift features selected in top $6$ positions in Table ~\ref{table:syn_data_feature_recall}.
 The proportion is averaged across the $100$ trials.
-Note that in each trial, there are $6$ uplift features, one in each pattern category.
-For example, on average, ED filter is able to capture $93.3\%$ of uplift features in the top $6$ positions and $99\%$ times the linear uplift feature can be captured in the top $6$ positions.
+Note that there are $6$ uplift features out of $36$ in each trial, one in each pattern category.

-The table shows the three filter methods perform the best for capturing the uplift features, with the ED approach as the strongest method.
-The order of the feature selection methods in the table is consistent with the order based on uplift modeling performance.
-This shows the connection between selecting the true uplift features and having a good uplift modeling performance.
-Consistently with the previous results, we also see poorer performance by standard feature selection methods like ``outcome embedded''.

 The detailed breakdown by uplift feature type explains why some methods are not performing well.
 F filter and LR filter fail to capture quadratic features, Sin features, and Cos features.
-These methods, by design, have limitations for selecting nonlinear uplift features.
-KL embedded method also does not perform well for recognizing Sin features and Cos features.
+Setting $R>1$ for these two methods improved the capability for capturing quadratic features.
+The ordinary filter methods and \textit{Outcome} embedded and \textit{TwoModel} embedded methods fail to capture uplift features in general.